-It wasn’t until lately that I have discovered my love for Japanese cuisine.
+It wasn’t until later that I have discovered my love for Japanese cuisine.
 For a long time, I despise Japanese food because it made me throw up 15 years ago.
-I was pregnant then with my first born, and since then, I never tried any Japanese food, sushi particularly.
+I was pregnant then with my firstborn, and since then, I never tried any Japanese food, sushi particularly.

 Now, imagine my great delight when I learned that our favorite supermarket, Rustan’s, is holding a Japanese Food Fair today until May 7!
 Surely, I won’t be missing any more of Japan’s tasty goodies and even discover more great treats.
 And I could all have them in the comforts of our small house.